 - Triggering of the IDS/IPS module in Endpoint Protection-class solutions. - Server application processes spawning non-typical processes (e.g. Apache web server launches bash or MS SQL launches PowerShell).
-To monitor such events, process launch events should be collected from end nodes these events should include information both about the launched process and its parent process.
+To monitor such events, process launch events should be collected from end nodes - these events should include information both about the launched process and its parent process.
 Such events can be sourced from paid-for commercial EDR solutions, from free Sysmon or from the standard Windows audit log starting with Windows 10/Windows 2016.
 Starting from these versions of Windows, the 4688 event (a new process has been created) contains information about parent process; correlation of PID processes needs to be implemented in earlier versions. - Incorrect shutdown of client and server software which is typically subject to vulnerability exploitation.
 Note that this approach has the downside of generating lots of false positives.

-Online password guessing attacks

-Online password guessing attacks were most often used to gain access to Windows users' accounts and web application administrator accounts.

-The password policy rules allow users to choose predictable and easily guessable passwords.
-Such passwords include: p@SSword1, <Company_name>123 etc.

-Usage of default passwords and password reuse facilitated successful password guessing attacks against management interfaces.

-Implement a strict password policy for all user accounts (user accounts, service accounts, administration accounts of web applications, network device etc.).
+Online password Online password guessing attacks were most often used to gain access to Windows guessing attacks users' accounts and web application administrator accounts.
+The password policy rules allow users to choose predictable and easily guessable Successfully applied in passwords.
+Such passwords include: p@SSword1, <Company\name>123 etc. Usage of default passwords and password reuse facilitated successful password guessing attacks against management interfaces. of companies Security recommendations: Implement a strict password policy for all user accounts (user accounts, service accounts, administration accounts of web applications, network device etc.).
 Improve user awareness of password protection: choose complex passwords, use different passwords for different systems and accounts.
 Run an audit of all systems including web applications, CMS and network devices, to check if any default accounts are used.

-To detect password guessing attacks against Windows accounts, attention should be paid to:
+Recommendations for detection: To detect password guessing attacks against Windows accounts, attention should be paid to: • multiple 4625 events on end hosts (these occur while brute forcing local and domain accounts);

-- multiple 4625 events on end hosts (these occur while brute forcing local and domain accounts); - multiple 4771 events on the domain controller (these occur while brute forcing a domain account using Kerberos); - multiple 4776 events on the domain controller (these occur while brute forcing a domain account using NTLM).
+- multiple 4771 events on the domain controller (these occur while brute forcing a domain account using Kerberos); - multiple 4776 events on the domain controller (these occur while brute forcing a domain account using NTLM).